List of Indian Super League marquees: History

 Prior to the start of the Indian Super League, it was announced that all teams would include at least one marquee player in their side.
 Luis García was the first marquee signed when he was bought in by Atlético de Kolkata in July 2014.
-The first season began with the inaugural class of marquee players being García at Atlético de Kolkata, former Brazilian international Elano at Chennaiyin, former Juventus and World Cup winning Italian forward Alessandro Del Piero at Delhi Dynamos, former Arsenal and World Cup winning France midfielder Robert Pires at Goa, former England international goalkeeper David James at Kerala Blasters, former Swedish international Freddie Ljungberg at Mumbai City, another former Spanish international Joan Capdevila at NorthEast United, and former French international and World Cup winner, David Trezeguet, at Pune City.
+The first season began with the inaugural class of marquee players being García at Atlético de Kolkata, former Brazilian international Elano at Chennaiyin, former Juventus and World Cup winning Italian forward Alessandro Del Piero at Delhi Dynamos, former Arsenal and World Cup winning France midfielder Robert Pires at Goa, former England international goalkeeper David James at Kerala Blasters, former Swedish international Freddie Ljungberg at Mumbai City, another former Spanish international and World Cup winner Joan Capdevila at NorthEast United, and former French international and World Cup winner, David Trezeguet, at Pune City.
 For Kerala Blasters, David James not only served as the marquee player but also as the team's head coach.

 After the first season, the ISL introduced a salary cap of 20 crore which also included marquee players in the cap.
 Due to the new salary cap and various other reasons, only Elano was retained as a marquee player for the 2015 season.
 Atlético de Kolkata decided to replace García with former Portuguese international Hélder Postiga.
 Both Delhi Dynamos and Goa continued the run of bringing in Brazilian marquee players by signing former internationals Roberto Carlos and Lúcio respectively.
 NorthEast United signed another former Portugal international in Simão Sabrosa while the Kerala Blasters bought in Carlos Marchena.
 Mumbai City and Pune City signed Nicolas Anelka and former Chelsea forward Adrian Mutu respectively.
 Both Carlos and Anelka would also serve as player-coaches throughout the season.

 After the 2015 season it was announced that signing marquee players who also served as head coaches would be banned from happening in the Indian Super League.